 When used car buying do ask for a vehicle certification.
 This will require visiting a brand specific dealership.
 For instance, a Honda dealer will have certified used Honda’s, but not a Volkswagen or BMW.

 Of course, a certification will raise the price of the car.
-But this is the best way to ensure you receive an automobile that has been checked and backed by the dealership’s service department.
+But this ensures you receive a thoroughly checked automobile backed by the dealership’s in house service department.

-This is because in order for a used car to be certified, it must meet rigorous quality standards, set by the manufacturer.
+In order for a used car to receive a factory backed certified, it must meet rigorous quality standards, set by the manufacturer.
 Failure to do so can result in some very bad things for the dealership.
 If they mess up the factory will discontinue the stores participation in the profitable program.

-This is why vehicle certifications are usually performed to the letter.
+For this reason dealers perform vehicle certifications to the letter and these vehicles remain a good choice for a first car.
 If you do purchase one ensure you receive a copy of the vehicle inspection checklist.

 Asking for the checklist ensures the mechanic tested all critical systems and, unless otherwise noted, they’re all fully operational.
 This can give you valuable protection down the road.
 Save this checklist in a safe place just in case problems develop down the road.